 Schedule your appointment today!

-Carla McAdams and Margy Smariga offer private yoga therapy sessions at MSY.
-They are both professionally trained and certified yoga therapists by the International Association of Yoga Therapists (IAYT) and share over 35 years of combined yoga teaching experience.
+Carla McAdams offers private yoga therapy sessions at MSY.
+She is professionally-trained and certified by the International Association of Yoga Therapists (IAYT).

 How We Work